JaneliaSciComp/SongExplorer/README.md

         bjarthur/songexplorer gui.sh <path-to-configuration.pysh> 5006

-The equivalent on Mac and Linux is to put these definitions in your .bashrc (or .zshrc file on Mac OS X Catalina) file:
+The equivalent on Mac and Linux is to put these definitions in your .bashrc (or .zshrc file on Mac OS X Catalina and newer) file:

     export SONGEXPLORER_BIN="docker run \
         [-v <disk-drive>] [-u <userid>] [-w <working-directory] \